Baron St Leonards

-Baron Saint Leonards, of Slaugham in the County of Sussex, is a title in the Peerage of the United Kingdom.
+Baron Saint Leonards, of Slaugham in the County of Sussex, was a title in the Peerage of the United Kingdom.
 It was created in 1852 for Sir Edward Sugden, Lord Chancellor in Lord Derby's 1852 administration.
 He was succeeded by his grandson, the second Baron.
-He was the son of the Honourable Henry Sugden, eldest son of the first Baron.
+He was the son of the Hon.
+Henry Sugden, eldest son of the first Baron.
 He was succeeded by his nephew, the third Baron.
 He was the son of the Hon.
 Henry Frank Sugden, next brother of the second Baron.
-Upon the early passing of the fourth Baron in 1985, he was succeeded by his cousin, the fifth Baron.
+The title became extinct on the early passing of the fourth Baron in 1985.